Secondary Wounding – Surviving The Stigma Of Scoliosis The pain of scoliosis is further exacerbated by insensitive & hurtful behavior of people

 Ignorant, Abusive Father

-By the time my father really noticed my back was twisted, my spine had already gone in 3 different directions.
+By the time my father noticed my back was twisted, my spine had already gone in 3 different directions.
 At the lumbar, it turned left; at the thorax, it turned right, and again the cervical spine went left.

 I began feeling like a freak.
 And my father added to my grief by calling me the ‘Hunchback of Notre Dame.’